Kong/docs.konghq.com/app/deck/manage-gateway/sync.md

 deck gateway sync directory/*.yaml
 ```

-Please note that having the state split across different files is not same
+Note that having the state split across different files is not same
 as [distributed configuration](/deck/manage-gateway/tags/) using tags.